Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Results

 \section{Results}

-Observations of multiple CO transitions provide a diagnostic of the physical conditions of the molecular interstellar medium.
-The CO line ratios and the shape of the CO Spectral Line Energy Distribution (SLED) are sensitive to the gas volume density, kinetic temperature, and column density, thereby constraining the properties of the cold molecular gas reservoirs in galaxies \citep{Young1991, Solomon2005, Carilli2013, Narayanan2014, Bournaud2015, Popping2016, Kamenetzky2018, Combes2018, Renaud2019a, Renaud2019b, Valentino2020b, Liu2021}.
+Observations of multiple CO transitions provide a diagnostic of the physical conditions of the interstellar medium.
+The CO line ratios and the shape of the SLED are sensitive to the gas volume density, kinetic temperature, and column density, thereby constraining the properties of the molecular gas in galaxies \citep{Young1991, Solomon2005, Carilli2013, Narayanan2014, Bournaud2015, Popping2016, Kamenetzky2018, Combes2018, Renaud2019a, Renaud2019b, Valentino2020b, Liu2021}.